This information answers some common questions about sperm banking and provides a list of local sperm banks.

 Sperm banking is the collection, freezing, and storage of sperm for possible use in the future.

-If your treatment will be starting too soon for this timing, you can start collecting right away and schedule the collections with only 1 day between each one.
+If you’re starting treatment too soon for this timing, you can start collecting right away and schedule the collections with only 1 day between them.
 Collecting even just 1 or 2 specimens is helpful because there are new techniques available to fertilize eggs with very few sperm.

 If you’re having any scans done using radioactive isotopes (such as a bone scan, PET scan, or MUGA scan), you don’t need to wait until the isotopes are cleared from your body to bank your sperm.
-You may bank your sperm any time after your scan.
+You can bank your sperm anytime after your scan.
 You can also bank sperm if you’re having a computed tomography (CT) scan or magnetic resonance imaging (MRI).

 Sperm banking is usually done at a licensed laboratory (lab) or fertility center.
-A number of local sperm banks are listed at the end of this resource.
+Some local sperm banks are listed at the end of this resource.
 Once you choose a sperm bank, call to make your first appointment.
-Tell them that you will be starting cancer treatment at MSK.
+Tell them you will be starting cancer treatment at MSK.

 If you’re in the hospital, you will need to collect the specimen in your hospital room.
 We can arrange for one of the sperm banks in New York to pick up the specimen for a small fee and take it to their lab for processing.

 If you’re having a family member or friend take the specimen from home or the hospital to the sperm bank, the specimen must be delivered within 60 minutes of collection.
-It should be put in a pocket close to the body to keep it at body temperature.
+They should keep it in a pocket close to their body to keep it at body temperature.

-When you arrive at the sperm bank, you will be brought to a small private room for the collection.
+When you get to the sperm bank, a staff member will bring you to a small private room for the collection.
 After washing and drying your hands, you will stimulate yourself to ejaculate by masturbating.
 The fluid that comes out of your penis is called semen, and it contains your sperm.
 You will collect the semen in a sterile cup.
-Don’t use saliva, spit, or lubricants to masturbate, as these can destroy the sperm.
-You can ask for mineral oil if this will help you to ejaculate but use this only at the base of your penis to avoid mixing it in with your semen.
+Do not use saliva (spit) or lubricants to masturbate, as these can destroy the sperm.
+You can ask for mineral oil if this will help you to ejaculate, but only use it at the base of your penis to avoid mixing it in with your semen.

-Some men aren’t able to ejaculate by masturbating because they feel too sick, are in too much pain, feel too embarrassed or uncomfortable, or aren’t allowed to masturbate because of religious or cultural beliefs.
-If you can’t collect a specimen by masturbating, please tell your doctor or nurse.
-There are other methods of collecting sperm, and we can discuss these options with you.
+Some people can’t ejaculate by masturbating because they feel too sick, are in too much pain, feel too embarrassed or uncomfortable, or aren’t allowed to masturbate because of religious or cultural beliefs.
+If you can’t collect a specimen by masturbating, tell your doctor or nurse.
+There are other ways to collect sperm, and we can discuss these options with you.

-What does the sperm bank do with the specimen?
+What will the sperm bank do with my specimen?

 The sperm bank will analyze your semen, counting the number of sperm.
 They will divide the specimen into small vials and freeze the sperm for storage.
 Some sperm die during the freezing and thawing process.
-However, the sperm that survive aren’t damaged while they’re frozen.
+The sperm that survive are not damaged while they’re frozen.

 Sperm can be stored for as long as you want, even for many years.
 You will have to pay a yearly storage fee as long as the sperm bank holds your specimens.
-If you’re considering throwing away your sperm, talk with your doctor first to ensure you will not need any additional treatment.
-You may want to store your specimens until you’ve completed building your family.
+If you’re thinking about throwing away your sperm, talk with your doctor first to make sure you will not need any additional treatment.
+You may want to store your specimens until you finish building your family.

 Many insurance plans do not cover sperm banking.
 The cost is different at each sperm bank and can vary based on location.
-The cost in the New York area ranges from about $700 to $1,000 for 3 collections, including the first year of storage.
-After the first year, there will be an annual fee to keep the specimen frozen.
+The cost in the New York area ranges from about $800 to $1,000 for 3 collections, including the first year of storage.
+After the first year, there will be a yearly fee to keep the specimen frozen.

 Many sperm banks offer a discounted rate to people with cancer.
-A few require you to apply for this through the LIVESTRONG Fertility program.
+A few require you to apply for this through the Livestrong Fertility program.
 Your eligibility is based on your income.
-To learn more go to www.livestrong.org/we-can-help/livestrong-fertility, and to create an account to apply, log on to https://livestrongfertilityportal.unicentric.com.
+Go to www.livestrong.org/what-we-do/program/fertility to learn more.
+To create an account to apply, log on to https://livestrongfertilityportal.unicentric.com.

-If the cost of storage after the first year is more than you can afford, you can arrange to transfer the specimens to another sperm bank.
+If the cost of storage after the first year is more than you can afford, you can arrange to move the specimens to another sperm bank.
 Repro Tech provides discounted rates for long-term storage for people with cancer.
-Visit their website at www.reprotech.com/financial-assistance.html.
+Visit their website at www.reprotech.com/financial-assistance.html to learn more.

 What else should I know?

-Ask the sperm bank to contact you or your doctor if they feel you may not have any sperm that can be used to conceive a child in the future.
-You will also need to ask them to send a copy of the semen analysis to your doctor.
+Cancer can affect your sperm count even before treatment begins.
+Ask the sperm bank to contact you or your doctor with your results.
+They should also let you know if you may not have any sperm that can be used to conceive a child in the future.

 You will be given forms to fill out for the sperm bank.
-These include a form asking what you would like done with your specimens if you die before you have used them.
+These include a form asking what you want to happen to your specimens if you die before you have used them.
 For example, you can say that you want them thrown away or left to a partner.
 You can change this information in the future if you change your mind.

-The sperm bank may require that you have infectious disease testing done at the time you bank your sperm.
+The sperm bank may require that you have infectious disease testing done before you bank your sperm.
 They may do the blood and urine tests there, or they may send you to a local lab.
 You may need to pay an additional cost for this.

 Where can I learn more?

-For more information, ask your doctor or nurse for a referral to one of our Fertility Nurse Specialists.
+For more information, ask your doctor or nurse for a referral to one of our Fertility Practice Providers.

 Finding a sperm bank

-Most sperm banks offer a discounted rate for people with cancer.
-The locations with a star (*) next to their names require you to apply to LIVESTRONG Fertility to get a discounted rate.
-To learn more go to www.livestrong.org/we-can-help/livestrong-fertility, and to create an account to apply, log on to https://livestrongfertilityportal.unicentric.com.
+Many sperm banks offer a discounted rate for people with cancer.
+The locations with a star (*) next to their names require you to apply to Livestrong Fertility to get a discounted rate.
+Go to www.livestrong.org/what-we-do/program/fertility to learn more.
+To create an account to apply, log on to https://livestrongfertilityportal.unicentric.com/Login/Index

 Manhattan